 At the core of each of these levels are Maths and English qualifications which are the key skills employers look for.
 Apprenticeships are available to young people joining the sector or existing employees who need to develop and advance their skills.

 The purpose of the apprenticeship levy is to fund an increase in the number and quality of apprenticeships.
-Employers are being urged to register now

 The levy is payable on annual pay bills of more than £3 million.
 Employers with an annual pay bill of less than £3 million will not pay the levy.
 These employers will continue to have access to government funding to support apprenticeships.